charley-dixon/dollar-game/README.md

 # The Baseball Dollar Game ⚾️💸

 To the people who say that baseball is boring, I say you just haven't found a way to make it fun to watch yet.
 This is a game that my friend taught me in the stands of a Colorado Rockies baseball game.
-While I believe the ballpark is the only place this game is truly meant to be played, I realized it follows logic that made for a great web development project so here we are.
+While I believe the ballpark is the only place this game is truly meant to be played, I realized it has logic that makes for a great web development project so let's see where this goes.
+I intend to take the basic rules described below, and build that into a script that controls an HTML interface for an online game that you can play with friends.
+So while I may take some creative liberties as this project goes on, the following description will serve as the foundation for this project.

-Admittedly, this game does require that its participants understand some of the basic rules and definitions of baseball.
-For anyone who may be unfamiliar with the sport of baseball, I encourage you to [watch this 3 minute video](https://youtu.be/skOsApsF0jQ) before reading further.
+_This game does require that its participants understand the basic rules and definitions of baseball (Baseball 101 if you will).
+For anyone who may be unfamiliar with the sport of baseball, I encourage you to [watch this 3 minute video](https://youtu.be/skOsApsF0jQ) before reading further._

 ## Setup